django-nonrel/mongodb-engine/docs/source/topics/gridfs.rst

 besides documents that would normally go into the document itself.

-All that's kept in the document is a reference (an ObjectId) to the GridFS blobs which is retrieved on demand.
+All that's kept in the document is a reference (an ObjectId) to the GridFS blobs which are retrieved on demand.

 Assuming you want to store a 10MiB blob "in" each document, this is what you *shouldn't* do::

+   # DON'T DO THIS
    class Bad(models.Model):
+      blob = models.TextField()

-      # DON'T DO THIS
+   # NEITHER THIS
+   class EventWorse(models.Model):
        blob = models.CharField(max_length=10*1024*1024)

 Instead, use :class:`~django_mongodb_engine.fields.GridFSField`::